Fábio Gama

-Fábio Gama dos Santos (born 2 October 1992) is a Brazilian professional footballer who plays as a midfielder for Liga 2 club PSMS Medan.
+Fábio Gama dos Santos (born 2 October 1992) is a Brazilian professional footballer who plays as a midfielder for Campeonato Sul-Mato-Grossense club Dourados Atlético Clube.

 Gama has featured for several clubs in Brazil including Bahia where he started his career, Gama, Itabaiana, Botafogo-SP, Botafago-PB, ABC, Campinense and URT.
 In 2018, he moved to Sweden where he joined IFK Värnamo and later Jönköpings Södra in 2019.
 In 2020, he joined Ghanaian club Asante Kotoko giving way for a resurgence of his career and was regarded as one of the exciting footballers and play makers in the league during his two year stay.

 Club career

 Gama began his career at Bahia, before later signing for Botafogo SP.
 He made his competitive senior debut playing for Botafogo SP on 16 February 2013 coming on in the 57th minute for Gilmak in a 4–3 loss to Mirassol in the Campeonato Paulista.
 He played 14 matches and scored a goal before at the end of the season, before joining Serrano on a permanent deal in 2014.
 In 2015, he joined Botafogo da Paraíba before joining Gama in January 2016.
 At Gama, he played 27 league matches and scored three goals.
 By the start of June 2016, he had left Gama and signed for ABC.
 He played two seasons at Gama, after which he joined Campinense in March 2017.
 He spent two months with the Paraíba-based club before joining Itabaiana in May 2017.

 In January 2018, Gama rejoined his former club Gama.
 His second spell at the club was less eventful as he played 10 league matches before he joined URT.